 It’s not just me.
 People are searching for authenticity.
-They want to see the scars and the wrinkles, not the Botoxed façade.
+They want to see the scars and the wrinkles, not a façade.
 If we give not-yet-Christians the impression that we have it all together, we’ll often get met with suspicion.
-The Ned Flanders Christian and the Leave-it-to-Beaver family convince few, but a Christian who owns up to their shortcomings will find people willing to listen.
+The Ned Flanders Christian and the Leave-it-to-Beaver family convince few, but Christians who own up to their shortcomings will find people willing to listen to them.

 Plastic Christianity is a roadblock to evangelism.
 Ask ten strangers what they think of Christians and you’ll probably hear words like “hypocritical” or “judgmental.”
 Christians are often considered great fakers.

 Sure, it’s an unfair stereotype.
 We could blame it on disgraced televangelists or overly opinionated Christians swinging Bible verses like machetes.
-But haven’t we played a part?
+But don’t we all contribute to it?

 I fear we’re often lights in this world that expose others’ flaws and not our own.
 If I’m the one holding the light, shouldn’t I be the most exposed of all?
-I might as well talk about my imperfections.
+Shouldn’t I admit my imperfection?

-This hunger for authenticity can be a launching pad for sharing the Gospel.
+People’s hunger for authenticity can be a launching pad for sharing the Gospel.
 The grace of God frees us to be authentic.
-We can stop pretending when we realize that God treasures us despite our sins.
-When His opinion is all that matters, there’s no reason to hide and no need to impress.
-Like the Apostle Paul, we too can boast in our weaknesses that the power of Christ may rest on us (2 Cor 12:9).
+We can stop pretending to be better than we truly are when we realize that God treasures us despite our sins.
+When his opinion is all that matters, there’s no reason to hide and no need to impress.
+Like the Apostle Paul, we too can boast in our weaknesses so that the power of Christ may rest on us (2 Corinthians 12:9).

 Let’s be real in our evangelism.
-Try using your brutal honesty to shock a non-Christian into being spiritually curious.
-Tell them where you’d be without Christ— the addiction you’d still be chained too, the porn you’d still be watching, the pain you’d still carry, the person you’re learning to forgive, your last business flop, your struggles as a parent or spouse.
+Try using brutal honesty about yourself to shock non-Christians into being spiritually curious.
+Tell them where you are truly at in your walk with God — the addiction you’re still struggling with, the porn you still watch, the pain you carry, the person you’re learning to forgive, your last business flop, your struggles as a parent or spouse.
 You get the idea.
-Share how God’s grace is sufficient and how He’s helping you.
+Share how God’s grace is sufficient and how he’s helping you despite your failures.

-2. Begin small Try to work one personal struggle into your next conversation with a not-yet-Christian.
+Try to work one personal struggle into your next conversation with a not-yet-Christian.
 It doesn’t have to be earth shattering; just keep it real.
-For example, while eating lunch with some un-churched people, I talked openly about going to marriage counseling.
+For example, while eating lunch with some unchurched people, I talked openly about going to marriage counseling.
 They thought that was a great idea and it led to a deep conversation about being aware of the baggage we bring into a relationship.